-2023 RCS FACT SHEET #3 PREPARING FOR RETIREMENT IN AMERICA
+2024 RCS FACT SHEET #3 PREPARING FOR RETIREMENT IN AMERICA

-Less than 1 in 5 American workers feel very confident about their ability to afford a comfortable retirement.
+Only one in five American workers feel very confident about their ability to afford a comfortable retirement.
 For some, preparing for retirement causes stress.
 What are they doing to prepare for retirement?